cyber-basteln/agent-watchdog/README.md

-**One thing it treats as special.** If a change touches a *script* file — `.py`, `.ps1`, `.bat`, `.js` and similar — it says so separately and loudly, because an agent editing its own code is the thing you most want to know about.
+**One thing it treats as special.** If a change touches a *script* file — `.py`, `.ps1`, `.bat`, `.js` and similar — it says so separately and loudly, because an agent editing its own code is the thing you most want to know about. ('nam flashback meme)

 ---